House of Responsibility: Conceptual background

-Nevertheless, the birthplace of Adolf Hitler is a place of symbolic meaning, a symbol of the birth of the Holocaust, for some a symbol for the birth of evil.
-The challenge posed is how to commemorate a place that merely is a symbol.
+Nevertheless, the house is a place of symbolic meaning, a symbol of the birth of the Holocaust, for some a symbol for the birth of evil.
+The challenge posed was how to commemorate a place that is merely a symbol.

-The House of Responsibility is about the creation of another symbol, of a counter-symbol with the opposite meaning of what the birth of Adolf Hitler signifies.
-The House of Responsibility intends and envisions to turn the symbol of the birth of the Holocaust into a symbol of responsibility, learning, peace and creativity while concurrently turning the city of Braunau am Inn into a city representing the same values.
+The House of Responsibility was about the creation of another symbol: a counter-symbol with the opposite meaning of what the birth of Adolf Hitler signifies.
+The House of Responsibility intended and envisioned turning the symbol of the birth of the Holocaust into a symbol of responsibility, learning, peace and creativity while concurrently turning the city of into a city representing the same values.

-The House of Responsibility would be based on the infrastructure and community of the Austrian Service Abroad and its worldwide partner organizations.
+The House of Responsibility was to be based on the infrastructure and community of the Austrian Service Abroad and its worldwide partner organizations.